open-environment/QREST/README.md

 -	**AQS Integration:** Push raw data (RD) and quality control (QA) data to EPA’s Air Quality Subsystem (AQS) via EPA’s Exchange Network.
 In addition, AQS reference data and other relevant codes and limits are pushed to QREST users when EPA makes changes
 -	**AirNow Integration:** tribes can opt to share data from QREST to EPA’s AirNow program
 -	**Data Sharing with Public:** map-based website allowing tribes to share air data with the public, with options to download data reports

+## Changelog
+Starting from 1/26/2021, changes to the released version of www.qrest.net are noted here:

+### 2017-06-20
+#### Updated
+- AQS Submission module -> AQS/CDX account selection page -> improved ability to choose between local and global CDX account

 ## Sending Feedback